 Dennis: Gotcha.
 Is meth also cheaper than opioids?

-Monica: Meth is an opioid, but it is cheaper than heroin.
+Monica: Meth is a stimulant and cheaper than heroin.
 They are both more affordable than any prescription pill.

 Dennis: As occupational therapists, how are we approaching this problem?
 If we're looking at occupations, how are we supporting them?